Callsheet

 } from '@callsheet/react-query';

-It's a thin wrapper around React Query that helps Callsheet organize calls.
-It includes call builders (query, mutation), React Query helpers (queryOptions, useMutation), and the adapter that connects Callsheet.
+Includes call builders (query, mutation), React Query helpers (queryOptions, useMutation), and the adapter that connects Callsheet to React Query.

 @callsheet/codegen

 Install as a dev dependency.
-You don't need to import this package in your app components.
+You do not import from this package in your app components.

 callsheet.config.ts